Azkron/PayloadManager/README.md

 # Build
 This app was created using Visual Studio 2019.
 If you have problems building make sure your Visual Studio 2019 installation includes `ASP.NET`, `.NET desktop development` and `.NET Core cross platform development`

-# .exe
-In case you cannot or dont have the time to build the app there is a .exe at `bin\Release\netcoreapp3.1\PowerAssinger.exe`